4rlon/kieko-time-formatter/README.md

 # What is it?
- A NodeJS package for converting seconds to formatted time!
+ A NodeJS package for converting seconds to formatted time for Kieko!
  Time can be converted and returned in JSON format, in words, and more.

 # Intallation
- `npm i seconds-time-formatter`
+ `npm i kieko-time-formatter`

 # How to Use
  ```js